 What is empowerment and why it matters for the SDGs?

 Empowerment is the process of enhancing the capacity of individuals or groups to make choices and then transform those choices into desired actions and outcomes (World Bank, 2001.
 World Development Report 2000-2001 Attacking Poverty.
 Washington, DC).

-Empowerment of people including the poor and vulnerable groups is a human rights-based multi-dimensional and multi-disciplinary (i.e. legal, economic, technological, etc) approach to development.
+The empowerment of people including the poor and vulnerable groups is a human rights-based multi-dimensional and multi-disciplinary (i.e. legal, economic, social, technological, etc) approach to development.

 Legal empowerment is the process through which the poor become protected and are enabled to use the law to advance their rights and their interests, vis-à-vis the state and in the market.
 (UN HLCLEP, 2008. p 26).

 “Legal empowerment is rooted in a human rights based approach to development, which recognizes that poverty results from disempowerment, exclusion and discrimination.
 Thus legal empowerment fosters development through empowering and strengthening the voices of individuals and communities, starting at the grassroots and from within” (Report of the Secretary General of United Nations (2009) prepared pursuant to General Assembly resolution 63/142 on the legal empowerment of the poor and eradication of poverty).

 "Economic empowerment is the capacity of poor women and men to participate in, contribute to and benefit from growth processes on terms which recognize the value of their contributions, respect their dignity and make it possible for them to negotiate a fairer distribution of the benefits of growth.
 Economic empowerment means people thinking beyond immediate survival needs and thus able to recognise and exercise agency and choice" (R. Eyben et al, Conceptualising empowerment and the implications for pro poor growth.
 A paper for the DAC Poverty Network Sep, 2008).